 Silicon Valley Bank announced earlier this month it has opened a new information and operations center in Arizona.

 The bank and venture capital groups are portraying the possible impact on venture capital as an unintended consequence of the Volcker rule, which is mostly aimed at large banks active in trading markets like Goldman Sachs and Morgan Stanley.

-The Volcker rule's impact on venture capital funding has not been much of a concern for the largest U.S. banks who are focused on its limits on proprietary trading and hedge fund investments.
+Its impact on venture capital funding has not been much of a concern for the largest U.S. banks who are focused on its limits on proprietary trading and hedge fund investments.

-For instance, Bank of America spokesman Jerry Dubrowski said we have largely exited VC funds as part of our continued focus on core businesses.
+For instance, Bank of America spokesman Jerry Dubrowski said "we have largely exited VC funds as part of our continued focus on core businesses."